-In the second exercise we would like to parse and count those open chromatin regions which overlap with known genes retrieved from Ensembl database or are within 1000 bp on each side of a gene.
+In the first exercise we will work with open chromatin regions based on DNaseI hypersensitive sites in file encode. bed obtained from ENCODE database.
+We would like to parse and count those open chromatin regions which overlap with known genes retrieved from Ensembl database.